DigitalAgeInstitute/dai.gomoku/README.md

 Simply download the zip file from [here](https://github.com/DigitalAgeInstitute/dai.gomoku/tree/master/dist) and unzip it.

 Use the gomoku_db.sql file to create the database.
+If you do not have access to the mysql server, ask your database admin to run the file to create the database.

-Now, run the server
+Now, run the server:

 	java -jar gomoku-server.jar <port>

+All you need is to point your clients to the host where the server is running and enjoy a game, or two of Gomoku.